marcianitoong/finalproject/README.md

 ## Technical

 ### Genres
-2D Platformer
-Puzzle Platformer
+- 2D Puzzle Platformer
-3D Adventure Game
+- 3D Adventure Game

 ### Audience and Venue
 Our audience will be players of any age that are interested in story-centered games.
 Our game will be available on PC, Mac, and Linux.